Rich list builder, poor list builder – which one are you?

 I am sure there are MANY more ways to build a list when you have money, but as I said, it's neither my area of expertise nor of interest.

-So let’s get down to the meaty part of this post: what to build a list the poor man’s style.
+So let's get down to the meaty part of this post: how to build a list poor man's style.
+With minimal cash investment, in other words.

 Approach other bloggers in your niche with similar size blogs and, hopefully, lists and agree to send an email to your list about their newsletter, if they do the same for you.